Telewizja Toruń

-Telewizja Toruń (cable TV of Toruń) is a local Polish TV station that was founded in 1992.
-It has 120,000 viewers.
+Telewizja Toruń (cable TV of Toruń) is a local Polish TV station that was founded in 1992, operating in the city of Toruń and the Kuyavian–Pomeranian Voivodeship.
 The TV Toruń is also an internet and telephone provider for the city of Toruń.

-The main program is News Torun (Aktualności Toruńskie), theme refers to the most important events in the city and its surroundings broadcast from Monday to Sunday at 17.45, 20.00 and 21.45.
+History

-TV employs a dozen journalists, editors and cameramen, has three television studios.
-Director of TV Toruń is Jerzy Muchewicz.
+The first broadcast of the network was aired on November 11, 1992.
+In 2008, Telewizja Toruń launched its website.